-Microbiological Number of Microorganisms, CFU / g
+Microbiological Indicators Number Of Microorganisms, CFU / G

-Indicators Soviet Dutch Squared Russian
+Soviet Dutch Squared Russian

-Total Bacteria Count, QMAFAnM 9.1 107 2.1 108 12.0 107
+Total bacteria count, QMAFAnM 9.1 107 2.1 108 12.0 107

-Lactic Acid Bacteria 1.4106 2.1107 5.6106
+Lactic acid bacteria 1.4106 2.1107 5.6106

-BGKP (coli-form), Absent in g of Cheese 0.01 0.01 0.01
+BGKP (coli-form), absent in g of cheese 0.01 0.01 0.01

-Yeast, CFU / g, no More absent
+Yeast, CFU / g, no more absent

-Molds CFU / g, no More absent
+Molds CFU / g, no more absent

-It is known that the death of microorganisms during freezing is mainly due to the temperature and the rate of freezing.
 Below are the results of studies on the effect of freezing on the survival of the main microflora of cheese.
 The patterns of bacterial death at different rates of cheese freezing are shown in Figure 1.
-The regularity of the process of dying off of microorganisms under the influence of low temperatures has been established.
+The regularity of the process of dving off of microorganisms under the influence of low temperatures has been established.
 The results showed a rapid decrease in the number of bacterial cells, and the number of remaining cells depended on the speed of freezing.
 An increase in the freezing rate reduced the rate of bacteria death.
-So, at the lowest process speeds from $(5.1 \text{ to } 5.8) \cdot 10^{-6} \text{ m} / \text{ s, on}$ average, 75-78% of KMAFAiM of the initial amount remained.
-In Soviet cheese, before freezing, the total number of bacteria was 9.1 $\cdot$ 10 7 CFU / g, and after freezing, it decreased to 2.0 $\cdot$ 10 CFU / g.
-In Dutch cheese, before freezing, the total number of bacteria was 2.1 $\cdot$ 10 CFU / g, and after freezing, it decreased to 4.2 $\cdot$ 10 CFU / g.
+So, at the lowest process speeds from (5.1 to 5.8).10-6 m / s, on average, 75-78% of KMAFAiM of the initial amount remained.
+In Soviet cheese, before freezing, the total number of bacteria was 9.1 \cdot 10 7 CFU / g, and after freezing, it decreased to 2.0 \cdot 10 6 CFU / g.
+In Dutch cheese, before freezing, the total number of bacteria was $2.1 \cdot 10$ 8 CFU / g, and after freezing, it decreased to $4.2 \cdot 10$ 6 CFU / g.
 Lactic acid bacteria tolerate freezing well enough.
-Apparently, the resistance to physical and chemical changes in the state of the environment was determined by the age of the bacterial cell (in the stationary phase) and the protective properties of the cheese buffer systems.
+Apparently, the resistance to physical and chemical changes in the state of the environment was determined by the age of the bacterial cell (in the stationary phase) and the protective properties of the cheese buffer systems Figure 2.